IBPS PO INTERVIEW

 iii. deposit insurance facility of Deposit Insurance and Credit Guarantee Corporation is not available to depositors of NBFCs, unlike in case of banks.

-Please explainthe terms ‘owned fund’ and ‘net owned fund’ in relation to NBFCs?
+Please explainthe terms ‘owned fund’ and ‘net owned fund’ in

-India shares its boundaries with 6 countries like China, Pakistan , Burma (Myanmaar),Bhutan, Bangla desh , Nepal .
+in the same group, to the extent it exceeds 10% of the owned fund.India shares its boundaries with 6 countries like China, Pakistan , Burma (Myanmaar),Bhutan, Bangla desh , Nepal .

 Madhya Pradesh State border touches 5 state: Gujarat, Rajasthan, Uttar Pradesh, Chattisgarh & Maharashtra.